 There are several more video filters and editing options that this player offers and they are put together in other tabs.
 You must have notice those in the Video Effects options.
 You will find the Crop setting, Colors adjustment tab, Geometry tab which is for rotating and transforming, Overlay tab to add and remove logos, texts and watermarks and others such as Atmolight and Advanced which are neat if you know how to use them.

 But the thing with these effects is that they are applied directly to the video that you are playing but once you close the player, you will find that the media file remains unchanged.
 Until some time back, I thought that these effects were for playing the videos in VLC only.
 But recently, I discovered that it is possible to keep these video effects, filters, and edits permanently.
-You just have to use the Convert / Save feature that also comes with the player and is accessible from Media > Convert / Save or using the shortcut key combination CTRL + R. When the player is done with the conversion, you can find the changes being permanently kept in the output file.
+You just have to use the Convert / Save feature that also comes with the player and is accessible from Media > Convert / Save or using the shortcut key combination CTRL + R. Along with the conversion, you will also have to activate the corresponding filters.
+It is accessible from the settings of a profile under the Video Codec > Filters tab.
+When the player is done with the conversion, you can find the changes being permanently kept in the output file.
 So, VLC works great as a video editor if you are looking to do some basic edits.

 It is agreeable that these video effects aren’t of topmost quality when compared to the video editing software out there but for the basic user like you and me, they are adequate.
 So, like all of the other posts, here are the detailed steps on how you can not only edit and apply video filters and effects but also you can make the changes permanent to your file: